HCH1/blog/blog Bali 1.md

 - 09.50 – Pick up at airport by flight  at 09.50 am
 - 11.50 – Go to The Pavilion Hotel Kuta for check in
 - 15.30 – Pick up at the hotel
-> 17.00 – Visit Uluwatu Temple
+> 17.00 – Visit Uluwatu Temple 崖廟
 - 18.00 – Watching Kecak Dance Performance
 - 20.00 – Enjoy Seafood dinner at Jimbaran Beach
 - 21.30 – Back to hotel